Lineup Magic - Captain's Reference

 Balls pocketed during a scratch or foul are counted as dead balls; they don't go to either player.
 The match ends the moment either player reaches their required point total.
 Points beyond the target aren't counted.

-Get your FREE LineUp Magic Account Here - Don't Run Afoul of the APA 23 Rule!
+Get your FREE Lineup Magic Account Here - Don't Run Afoul of the APA 23 Rule!

 Calculation How Skill Levels Are Determined